‘It’s the reflex’: Veteran helped disarm gunman at gay club

 COLORADO SPRINGS, Colo.
 (AP) — When army veteran Rich Fierro realized a gunman was spraying bullets inside the club where he had gathered with friends and family, instincts from his military training immediately kicked in.

-First he ducked to avoid any potential incoming fire, then moved to try to disarm the shooter.
+First, he dove to duck any potential incoming fire, and then he moved to try to disarm the shooter.

 “It’s the reflex.
 Go!
 Go to the fire.
 Stop the action.
 Stop the activity.
 Don’t let no one get hurt.
 I tried to bring everybody back,” he said Monday outside his home.

-Fierro is one of two people police are crediting with saving lives by subduing a 22-year-old man armed with multiple firearms, including an AR-15-style semiautomatic rifle, who went on a shooting rampage Saturday night at Club Q, a well-known gathering place for the LGBTQ community in Colorado Springs.
-Five people were killed and at least 17 wounded.

-Fierro was there with his daughter Kassy, her boyfriend and several other friends to see a drag show and celebrate a birthday.
-He said it was one of the group’s most enjoyable nights.
-That suddenly changed when the shots rang out and Kassy’s boyfriend, Raymond Green Vance, was fatally shot.
+Fierro was there with his daughter Kassy, her boyfriend, and several other friends to see a drag show and celebrate a birthday.
+He said it was one of the group’s most enjoyable nights until the shooting started.

-Speaking to reporters at his home Monday, Fierro teared up as he recalled Raymond smiling and dancing before the shots rang out.

-Fierro could smell the cordite from the ammunition, saw the flashes and dove, pushing his friend down before falling backwards.

 “I love them,” Fierro said of the city’s LGBTQ community.
 “I have nothing but love.”